MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-avatars.md

 Avatars for Microsoft Teams lets your users connect with presence in Teams without having to turn on their cameras.
 Your users can represent themselves the way they want to show by choosing the avatar that fits their specific meeting.
 To learn more about avatars in Microsoft Teams, see how to [Join a meeting as an avatar](https://support.microsoft.com/office/5384e7b7-30c7-4bcb-8065-0c9e830cc8ad).
 > [!NOTE]
-> The avatars for Teams app has minimum and recommended hardware requirements.
+> The Avatars for Teams app has minimum and recommended hardware requirements.
 For more information, see [Hardware requirements for Microsoft Teams](hardware-requirements-for-the-teams-app.md).
 >
 > Teams users can access this feature if they have one of the following licenses: Teams Essentials, Microsoft 365 Business Basic, Microsoft 365 Business Standard, Microsoft 365 Business Premium, Microsoft 365 E3/E5, and Office 365 E1/E3/E5.